-An ANY-OUT LDO TPS7A7200 can be controlled by the IC interface in combination with the IC IO expander PCA9557 device.
-The controller monitors the device PG status through the IC connection in addition to controlling the LDO.
-This example details the capability of an ANY-OUT LDO in digital remote control and monitor demands.
-Even though the TPS7A7200 does not support IC, the example circuit in Figure 1 with the PCA9557 device can upgrade the LDO to an IC-compatible solution.
-Texas Instruments is in the process of releasing more ANY-OUT LDOs.
+An ANY-OUT LDO regulator can be controlled by the I2C interface in combination with the I2C IO expander PCA9557 device.
+The controller monitors the device PG status through the I2C connection, in addition to controlling the LDO regulator.
+This application report details the capability of an ANY-OUT LDO regulator in digital remote control and monitor demands.
+Even though ANY-OUT regulators do not support I2C, the example circuit in Figure 1 using the PCA9557 device can upgrade the ANY-OUT LDO regulator to an I2C-compatible solution.
+Texas Instruments is in the process of releasing more ANY-OUT LDOs; check www.ti.com for the latest releases.

-6 Appendix: List of Released ANY-OUT LDO (as of May 23, 2012)
+6 Appendix: List of Released ANY-OUT LDO Regulators